 Chandra Hosek, Principal and Co-founder

 Chandra combines big-picture thinking with a fervent emphasis on building awareness via substance, not hype.
-She enjoys delving into what makes companies unique and telling their stories backed up by facts and anecdotes that will resonate with reporters, bloggers, and other influencers.
+She enjoys delving into what makes companies unique and telling their stories backed up by facts and anecdotes that will resonate with editors, reporters, bloggers, and other influencers.
 Her specialties include messaging and positioning as well as writing technology copy in human terms.

 Most recently, she served as director of corporate communications for ScienceLogic, where she positioned the company as one to watch in IT operations and cloud computing management.
 Prior to ScienceLogic, Chandra managed corporate communications for LifeSize, the third largest provider of high-definition video conferencing equipment and services for businesses.
 While there, she oversaw strategic public relations and social media initiatives, including creating and managing the company’s corporate blog.